maxravel/bills/readme.md

 working all 4 modes;
-to do: adding total price in progress...
+adding total price done;

+to do: refactorize code;
+showing calculations on board;